hyperf/hyperf/en/quick_start/overview.md

 ## Auto Inject

-When you use make and get, the framework automatically injects container's singleton objects.
+When you use `make` and `get`, the framework automatically injects container's singleton objects.
 For example, we implement a UserService.
 The framework provides constructor injection and annotation injection.

 ~~~php